labgem/microscope-user-doc/docs/content/mage/viewer.rst

 * Open: open the gene annotation editor
 * Center: the Genome Browser will be reloaded and centered around the corresponding object.
-* Zoom: the Genome Browser will be reloaded and centered around the corresponding object and the browser length will adapt.
+* Zoom: the Genome Browser will be reloaded and centered around the corresponding object and the browser length will be adapted.
-* Getseq: extract the sequence of the select object.
+* Getseq: extract the sequence of the selected object.

 Right click on an area:

-* New: allow you to annotate a new object
+* New: allows you to annotate a new object

 Right click on a selected area:

-* Pathways: find into KEGG pathway prediction the object in the considerate area
+* Pathways: match KEGG pathway prediction with objects in the considerate area
-* New: allow you to annotate a new object
+* New: allows you to annotate a new object

 Right click on a synteny:

 * Open: open the synteny window
 * GeneInfo: open the gene information page
-* MoveTo: the Genome Browser will be reloaded and centered around the corresponding object in the new selected sequence and the browser length will adapt.
+* MoveTo: the Genome Browser will be reloaded and centered around the corresponding object in the new selected sequence and the browser length will be adapted.

 Why sometimes is there a dark area ?
 -------------------------------------------------